mochou-p/dacho/README.md

 The current ECS implementation is temporary

 ## Usage
-In dacho, you insert Systems into schedules
+In dacho, you insert Systems into Schedules
 ```rust
 // A simple usage example